fivetran/dbt_amazon_ads/README.md

 Many of the above reports are now configurable for [visualization via Streamlit](https://github.com/fivetran/streamlit_ad_reporting).
 Check out some [sample reports here](https://fivetran-ad-reporting.streamlit.app/ad_performance).

 ### Example Visualizations
 Curious what these tables can do?
-The Amazon Ads models provide advertising performance data that can be visualized to track key metrics like spend, impressions, click-through rates, and conversion rates, and return on ad spend across different campaign structures and time periods.
+The Amazon Ads models provide advertising performance data that can be visualized to track key metrics like spend, impressions, click-through rates, conversion rates, and return on ad spend across different campaign structures and time periods.
 Check out example visualizations in the [Fivetran Ad Reporting Streamlit App](https://fivetran-ad-reporting.streamlit.app/ad_performance), and see how you can use these tables in your own reporting.
-Below is a screenshot of an example dashboard—-explore the app for more.
+Below is a screenshot of an example dashboard; explore the app for more.

 <p align="center">
   <a href="https://fivetran-ad-reporting.streamlit.app/ad_performance">